CollectionBuilder/collectionbuilder-csv/docs/rake_tasks/build_offline.md

 `rake build_offline[false,"my_offline_copy"]`

+Note: if you change the default output_dir, remember to add it to `exclude` option in "_config.yml" to avoid including in your future site builds!

 ## Limitations

 - Streaming video (YouTube, Vimeo, etc.) is not downloaded and will not play offline.
 Item pages for video objects will display without the video.